xomcar/xomcar.github.io/cv.md

 * Senior figures willing to share knowledge and feedback (and do some code review)
 * Learn more deeply about Linux embedded, especially the driver interface
 * Deepen my knowledge of modern system programming languages (Rust/Zig)
-* Expand my competence in micro-electrics
+* Expand my competence in micro-electronics
 * Become a vim ninja
 ## Blacklist
 * _We've Always Done It This Way_